-- Policies and procedures for the election and induction of members of the governing body - Processes for nomination, election and appointment of members of the governing body reflect the legal obligations of the organisation, or in the absence of legal obligations, contemporary business practices - Processes for identifying or addressing any gaps in the skills, knowledge or experience required of members of the governing body - Processes for induction, training and providing information to members of the governing body (such as manuals, Board portal, in house training, external governance training, meetings with relevant stakeholders such as a funding body contract manager) - Records of election/appointment processes - Records of skills training for members of the governing body - Evidence of skill development in cultural safety and practice - Human rights are embedded in position descriptions and performance reviews for governing body members - Members of the governing body can describe their responsibilities and duties as relevant to the organisation's business structure (e.g. evidence that members of the governing body for a company limited by guarantee are aware of their responsibilities as a Company Director) - Members of the governing body can describe the organisation's responsibilities under the Human Rights Act 2019.
+- Processes for identifying or addressing any gaps in the skills, knowledge or experience required of members of the governing body. - Processes for induction, training and providing information to members of the governing body (such as manuals, board portal, in house training, external governance training, meetings with relevant stakeholders such as a funding body contract manager). - · Records of election/appointment processes. - Records of skills training for members of the governing body. - Evidence of skill development in cultural safety and practice. - Human rights are embedded in position descriptions and performance reviews for governing body members. - Members of the governing body can describe their responsibilities and duties as relevant to the organisation's business structure (e.g. evidence that members of the governing body for a company limited by guarantee are aware of their responsibilities as a Company Director). - Members of the governing body can describe the organisation's responsibilities under the Human Rights Act 2019.